ChrisChinchilla/Chip-Shop/manual.md

 If at the end of the final build phase of the final turn a player has products still in production or personalities with requirements yet to be met then there are negative affects to scores.

 For each product or staff a player discards they lose half of the loyalty and longevity scores of each card.

+For each outstanding loan, players lose five points of Longevity Score.

 After this all scores are combined, any special cards considered and applied and the player with the most points wins.